VikParuchuri/vikparuchuri.com/source/_posts/2013-07-29-making-instrumental-music-from-scratch.markdown

 Once we have a pool of tracks and a pool of tempos, we can combine them to make songs.

-We set a number of songs that we want, then we pick a random tempo, and we start to pick tracks to fill out the song.
+We set a number of songs that we want, then we pick a random tempo for each song, and we start to pick tracks to fill out the songs.
 We follow some rules:

 * The number of instrumental tracks in the song are randomly chosen, but do not exceed 8.
 * We try to select varied instruments for the song (ie, we don't pick a viola, a violin, and a cello as the sole instruments in a song).

 Using this process, we create 100 songs.
 Now what?
 We definitely want some way to figure out if the songs are good or not.
 Enter the musical quality assessment tool (MQAT) from my [previous post](http://www.vikparuchuri.com/blog/evolve-your-own-beats-automatically-generating-music).
-The MQAT will tell us if a song is good or not.
+The MQAT will tell us if a song is good or not by comparing it to examples of good songs.

-In order to do this, we must first convert our song into sound from MIDI.
+In order to do this, we must first convert our song into sound.
 We could make an algorithm to judge the quality of the MIDI directly, but ultimately the midi file doesn't matter, the sound it generates does.
 We could try to tie the tempo to the instrumental tracks and figure out how they affect each other, but it has already been done for us by tools that convert midi files into wav (sound) files.

-We convert our midi file into sound using Fluidsynth.
+We convert our midi file into sound using [fluidsynth](http://sourceforge.net/apps/trac/fluidsynth/).
 I talked about extracting musical features in my previous post, but I will talk about it a bit here.
 Sound is just a wave, and we can measure that wave at various points to get intensities.

 ![10 seconds of song](http://www.vikparuchuri.com/images/evolve-beats/song_10s.png)